Representation Theory of Finite Groups: Exercises on Character Table

 \begin{exercise} Let $G$ be a finite group.
-The elements $s,t\in G$ are conjugate if and only if $\chi(s)=\chi(t)$ for all (irreducible) characters $\chi$ of $G$. \end{exercise} \begin{exercise} A normal subgroup of $G$ is disjoint union of conjugacy classes. \end{exercise} \begin{exercise} Any normal subgroup can be obtained by look at the intersection of kernel =$g\in G\mid \chi(g)=1$ of some characters. \end{exercise}
+The elements $s,t\in G$ are conjugate if and only if $\chi(s)=\chi(t)$ for all (irreducible) characters $\chi$ of $G$. \end{exercise} {\bf Hint:} Consider the class functions $f_s$ and $f_t$ which take vale $1$ on the conjugacy classes corresponding to $s$ and $t$ respectively and $0$ elsewhere.
+Now use that $\mathcal H$ is spanned by irreducible characters.